MicrosoftDocs/visualstudio-docs/docs/version-control/git-settings.md

 ---
-title: Git Settings
+title: Git settings in Visual Studio
 titleSuffix: ""
-description: How gitconfig files and git preferences work and are used in Visual Studio ms.date: 06/08/2021 ms.topic: conceptual ms.author: prnadago
+description: Learn how Visual Studio uses .gitconfig files and Git settings to manage your preferences ms.date: 06/08/2021 ms.topic: conceptual ms.author: prnadago
 author: prnadago
 ms.prod: visual-studio-windows
 ms.technology: vs-ide-general
-ms.manager:
+ms.manager: jmartens
+monikerRange: ">=vs-2019"
 ---
 # Git settings and preferences in Visual Studio

-Visual Studio allows you to configure and view common Git settings and preferences, such as your name and email address, your preferred diff and merge tools, and more.
-These preferences and settings can be viewed and configured in the **Options dialog box** on either the **Git Global Settings** page (applies to all your repositories) or the **Git Repository Settings** page (applies to the current repository).
+In Visual Studio, you can configure and view common Git settings and preferences, such as your name and email address, your preferred diff and merge tools, and more.
+These settings and preferences can be viewed and configured in the **Options dialog box** on either the **Git Global Settings** page (applies to all your repositories) or the **Git Repository Settings** page (applies to the current repository).

-Visual Studio allows you to configure two types of settings:
+You can configure two types of settings:

 - [Git settings](#git-settings) - The settings in this section correspond to Git settings that are saved in Git configuration files.
 These settings can be viewed and modified in Visual Studio, but are managed by Git configuration files.
 - [Visual Studio settings](#visual-studio-settings) - The settings in this section configure Git-related settings and preferences that are managed by Visual Studio.